 It aims to overcome some of the primary drawbacks and flaws of the current internet era by tackling the crucial concerns of data ownership and control.

-Semantic Web, blockchain, artificial intelligence, and machine learning are at the heart of Web 3.0 and have the potential to significantly expand applications in new domains and enhance user interaction.
+Semantic Web, blockchain, artificial intelligence, and machine learning are at the heart of Web 3.0 and can potentially expand applications in new domains and enhance user interaction significantly.

 What is Metaverse?